What is Tai Chi?

 I have been with Chi Generation for over six years now and love all the classes and workshops that are presented.
 Su is not only a lovely person, but an extremely professional and patient instructor.
-Su is very generous in sharing her knowledge not only Tai Chi but the philosophy and health benefits of Chinese martial arts. we learn a variety of bare-hand forms, as well as sword, fu chen and Qigong.
+Su is very generous in sharing her knowledge not only Tai Chi but the philosophy and health benefits of the Chinese martial arts.
+We learn a variety of bare-hand forms, as well as sword, fu chen and Qigong.
 Love them all!

 A fantastic and engaging school, teaching an ancient and astounding form of Tai Chi and Qigong.
 A real gem with a range of venues around the Dandenongs.
 The teacher is a true Master so join up to get fit, de-stress, become more flexible and make new friends.

 I always enjoy going to Su’s Tai Chi classes – each time I walk out feeling relaxed.
-Re-energised and having learnt more about the practice and philosophy of tai Chi and Qigong.
-Su is really friendly and approachable, and she has studied these tai Chi forms in depth, so her classes are fun while at the same time helping us to deepen our own practice, and to experience the wonderful benefits of Tai Chi.
+Re-energised and having learnt more about the practice and philosophy of Tai Chi and Qigong.
+Su is really friendly and approachable, and she has studied these Tai Chi forms in depth, so her classes are fun while at the same time helping us to deepen our own practice, and to experience the wonderful benefits of Tai Chi.